-Customer contributions towards construction or acquisition of new Out-of-Area networks, are recorded as deferred income and released to the profit and loss account over the estimated life used in calculating contributions.
+Customer and regulatory contributions towards construction are recorded as deferred income and released to the profit and loss account over the estimated life used in calculating contributions.
 Deferred income includes customer contributions towards new connections, which are released over the estimated useful economic life of the connection asset.